emilyriederer/website/content/post/convo-dbt/index.md

 </div>

 In contrast, SQL remains a mainstay for data production -- both for traditional relational databases and SQL interfaces for modern large-scale data processing engines like Spark.
-As a *very* high-level and declarative language, SQL variants generally don't offer a control flow (e.g. for loops, if statements) or programmatic control which would allow for similar operations on columns as shown above.
+As a *very* high-level and declarative language, SQL variants generally don't offer a control flow (e.g. for loops, if statements) or programmatic control which would allow for column operations that are similar to the one shown above.
 That is, one might have to manually write:

 <div class="highlight">